RammasEchor/RammasEchor.github.io/Month_Pages/Month1_April.md

 ---

-This month was a lot to take in.

 ## How computers work

 In this book I learned a lot how we may build a computer from the ground up.
 We started with how we may use a communications system to talk to our friend, and then how we may create some kind of code to transmit this messages more quickly.
 This let us learn about electricity, how we may construct circuits and how the work.
 Something it really stick with me was how we use the earth as a really big conductor; I studied circuits in college but I didn't really understand that part until now.
 From here, we creates some simple circuits with a cable and a lightbulb (well, two lightbulbs), so when our friend saw that lightbulb blink in his bedroom, and knew the code needed to understand the message, then he could tell what we were trying to tell him.
 From here, I learned how we may apply this idea to create the telegram.
 A telegram is constructed from relays, and we may put cables across the ocean to communicate over large distances.
 Then, I learned about numerical systems in other base than ten (10), and how the binary numerical system is used for computers because it is so simple to reproduce in reality.
 I learned about the bits, and how voltage levels corresponds to states, and how we may use those states to create logic gates from switches.
 Remember the relays?
 Those were switches in a sense, and so we learned how we may construct logic gates that can do logic operations with voltage levels.
 For example, we may create a gate that only outputs a HIGH logic level when both it's inputs are one.
 From here, we construct an adder from those logic gates; a circuit that adds numbers that are in binary.
 This, of course, leads us to construct a more complex circuit that also subtracts.
 Now, we have a circuit that can do operations over numbers, but now we need where to store them: that's where the flip-flop enters.
 Flip-flops can store a bit using *feedback*, this means that the output of the circuit takes part in the input of the same circuit.
 Since we have now where to store those bits, we need a better representation of them.
 Here we learn about hexadecimal and bytes; hexadecimal lets us represent bytes, because, for example, if we represent 16 bits in octal, and then, we represent those same 16 bits in two parts of 8 bits, the octal representation is *different*.
 In hexadecimal is the same.
 With hexadecimal, this representation doesn't change.
 From here,we understand how we may build an array of flip-flops, and then how to write to them using our little adder/subtractor that we built before.
 This delves us into how, since the beginning of time, humans always wanted a way to do automated things, and what better candidate than numeric operations?
 Our brains are not really wired to be computers, so this is extra pleasant.
 In here, I learned about microprocessors, about control lines and I/O necessary for the processor to get data from us.
 Here we learn about the numerical representation of characters, and the data bus and how we may isolate each circuit in the data-bus with tristate gates.
 Then, we learned about a simple operating system, and how that operating system let's you program a microprocessor that has a memory connected to it.
 I learned about how floating point numbers are represented in binary, and in the computer's memory, and how any language that is not assembly is a high level language.
 Then, I learned about how, from the text output or the lightbulb output we had since the beginning of the book, we can output images to a screen as to create a *Graphical User Interface*, used to interact with the computer in a more user friendly way.